ofelcan164/API/sections/uploads.md

 File Uploads
 =======

 The upload API is how you can add files to Image Relay.
-Files are uploaded to Image Relay through the creation of upload jobs.
-And files are sent up in chunks.
+Files are uploaded to Image Relay through the creation of upload jobs, and then individual files are sent up in chunks.

 Create Upload Job
 -----------------

 * `POST /upload_jobs.json` will start an upload job.
-You'll need the this upload id to your upload file.
 Each upload job will create a *single* asset.
-Include a value for `prefix` if you would like your uploaded asset to be placed in a new folder created as a child of the specified folder. `size` is required and is in bytes.
+Include a value for `prefix` if you would like your uploaded asset to be placed in a new folder created as a child of the specified folder with the name `prefix`. `size` is required and is in bytes.

 ```json
 {